-Co-Director of the Global Health Leadership & Administration Program, School of Public Health, University of Haifa
+Co-Director of the MPH specialized in Health Systems Administration & Global Health Leadership Program, School of Public Health, University of Haifa

 Professor, Department of Health Policy and Management, College of Public Health, University of Georgia